xodio/xod/CONTRIBUTING.md

 ### Reviewing and fixing

 We strive to review any PR in one day.
+To be approved a PR should sustain a review by at least two team members.

 There could be code issues that should be fixed before a merge.
 Fix the issues and add these commits to the same PR.